OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 again on the host within that region.
 This means that if multiple loops access the same data it will only be copied to the accelerator once.
-When `parallel loop` is used on two subsequent loops that access the same data a compiler may or may not copy the data back and forth betwen the host and the device between the two loops.
-In the examples shown in the previous section the compiler generates data implicit data movement for both parallel loops, but only generates data movement once for the `kernels` approach, which may result in less data motion by default.
+When `parallel loop` is used on two subsequent loops that access the same data a compiler may or may not copy the data back and forth between the host and the device between the two loops.
+In the examples shown in the previous section the compiler generates implicit data movement for both parallel loops, but only generates data movement once for the `kernels` approach, which may result in less data motion by default.

+***Add compiler output to the above, it will illustrate the differences in implicit data movement.***

 For more information on the differences between the `kernels` and `parallel` directives, please see [@parallelkernels].